 DCB: Another one: dark rings under my eyes.
-The amount of people that ask me if I’m tired all the time.
-I’ve never once covered the dark rings under my eyes, and worse is when white girls are like, "No that's in!
+The amount of people that ask me if I'm tired all the time.
+I've never once covered the dark rings under my eyes, and worse is when white girls are like, "No that's in!
 Sullen deep-set eyes are in!"

 HN: (You can't hear me right now but I keep just saying "Mmmm" to myself and feeling all emotional.)
 OMG the deep-set eyes thing!